Ishikori-dome no Mikoto

 Ishikori-dome no Mikoto (石凝姥命) is a kami of mirrors in Shinto.
 She was regarded as an ancestral deity of Kagami zukuri no muraji (The mirror-making clans).
 In Japanese mythology, she created the exquisite Yata-no-kagami mirror which lures the sun goddess Amaterasu out of her cave and returns light to the world.
 Due to this achievement, Ishikori-dome is worshipped by makers of mirrors and stonecutters.
 She is worshiped as the god of casting and metalworking.
-She is enshrined in the Fuigo-jinja Shrine (Tennoji Ward, Osaka City), the Nakayama-jinja Shrine (Tsuyama City, Okayama Prefecture) the Kagamitsukurinimasu amaterumitama-jinja Shrine (Shiki-gun, Nara Prefecture), Iwayama-jinja Shrine (Niimi City, Okayama Prefecture).
+She is enshrined in the Fuigo-jinja (Tennoji Ward, Osaka City), the Nakayama-jinja (Tsuyama City, Okayama Prefecture) the Kagamitsukurinimasu amaterumitama-jinja (Shiki-gun, Nara Prefecture), Iwayama-jinja (Niimi City, Okayama Prefecture).